 – Greenwich Tavern

 – Up the Creek Comedy ClubUp the Creek Comedy Club really is a brilliant night out.
 At just £15 a ticket, you will get an intimate, close-quarters performance from 3 comedians.
 This is on Wednesday, Thursday, Friday and Saturday night.

 MarketsIn the heart of the town is Greenwich market, open daily 10-17.30 all your round to locals and tourists selling a variety of fashion, jewellery, antiques and food.
 The selection of privately owned, small businesses is incredible!

+Museums and ToursIt is free entry into the National Maritime Museum to discover stories that has brought us to where we are today.
+The Cutty Sark British Clipper Ship is another hotspot for tourists who flock to take photos of this spectacular clipper.
+For £12.95 you can climb aboard and explore the ship and maybe even meet some of the crew if you’re lucky!
+Entry into the Queen’s house is free where you can enjoy the art work and incredible architecture.
 It is £9 entry to Greenwich Observatory and there is parking available here which is pay and display until 6pm.
 Most people will be familiar with Greenwich Mean Time and this is exactly where that originates from.
 Stand on the Prime Meridian Line where the Eastern and Western Hemispheres meet.

 This article may contain affiliate links that provide us with a small income.
 For more information read our Affiliate page.